Updated 9.13, 9.44, 9.59 - all selections online.

 Hugh's Best Bets (scale 1-5 points):

-Hugh recorded a +281pts profit for 2016 with a return on investment of 1.44, his highest ROI ever.
+Hugh recorded a profit of +345pts in 2018, and a ROI of 1.55, his highest ever.
+With regards to Betfair SP, Hugh recorded a profit of +66pts (ROI of 1.11) before commission.
 You can view his monthly figures by clicking the links below:

 2017 results ROI 1.46 +282pts